2025-2026 Status: The Problems Persist. Every Category Shows Continued Acceleration

 [17] Campaign to Stop Killer Robots, “International Support Documentation,” 2025.
 120+ countries supporting regulation.

 [19] UN Security Council Panel of Experts Report on Libya, March 2021.
-First documented autonomous kill.
+Documented what may have been autonomous engagement.

 [21] Anthropic Threat Intelligence Report, “Claude Code Weaponization,” August 2025.
 Extortion operations targeting 17+ organizations.